xdevplatform/tweet-search/README.md

 Tweet Search
 =================

-This sample uses GNIP search to show the activity volume and latest tweets on any given topic.
+This sample uses GNIP full archive search to show the activity volume and latest tweets on any given topic.
 It also renders tweets using Twitter's widgets.js.

 <img src="screenshot.png" style="width: 70%;"/>